infojam-james/jamestest/Bradford-FF/JH_proposal.md

 ###Recommended support focus'

-An analysis of, their data and data scrutiny processes, with the aim of boosting the instances of cases of this nature.
+1. Analyse, their data and data scrutiny processes, with the aim of boosting the instances of cases of this nature.

-an analysis of, and solution to, the requirement to reduce the time required at this stage of the process </br>
+2. Analyse, and solution to, the requirement to reduce the time required at this stage of the process </br>

-developing a data model to be used with an appropriate data visualisation tool for the purposes of implementing a high-quality data analysis solution
+3. Develop a data model to be used with an appropriate data visualisation tool for the purposes of implementing a high-quality data analysis solution